-Clark UC-IGPP 05-GS-024 The Importance of Groundwater Weathering in the Upper South Fork Kern River Catchment 10/01/04-09/30/05 \$23,500 Chemical weathering of silicates consumes atmospheric CO2, an important greenhouse gas, and releases
+Clark UC-IGPP 05-GS-024 The Importance of Groundwater Weathering in the Upper South Fork Kern River Catchment 10/01/04-09/30/05 \$23,500

 Chemical weathering of silicates consumes atmospheric CO_2 , an important greenhouse gas, and releases ecologically important nutrients and trace elements.
 Most field studies have estimated chemical weathering rates using mass balance calculations of solute fluxes into and out of small watersheds.
 This method for calculating chemical weathering rates determines the total amount of weathering occurring within a basin without identifying the relative strengths of the different reservoirs such as the soil and shallow groundwater that contribute to the solute flux.